-San Antoni is one of the biggest towns and tourist resorts along the west coast of Ibiza and the second largest town on the entire island.
+San Antonio is one of the biggest towns and tourist resorts along the west coast of Ibiza and the second largest town on the entire island.

-Considered by some to be the “clubbing capital of the world”, two of Ibiza’s best-known nightclubs, Eden and Es Paradis, are located here.
+Considered by some to be the “clubbing capital of the world”, two of Ibiza’s best-known nightclubs, Eden and Es Paradis, are located here; Ibiza Rocks Nightclubs is a must check place to party-animal.
 There are clubs and bars throughout the town, particularly along the waterfront, but the main party districts are the ‘West End’ and the ‘Sunset Strip’.

 The Sunset Strip is the section of town along the western seafront which, as the name suggests, has particularly stunning views of the setting sun.
 Popular bars and open-air clubs line the strip, allowing you to kick off your evening with cocktails and beautiful ocean views.

-Whilst there are plenty of amazing clubs in San Antoni itself, if you are wanting to visit some of the bigger clubs across the island, you should hop on the ‘Discobus’.
-This is a specialised bus service with multiple routes, looping through all the biggest party towns and carrying revellers to the hottest clubs.
+Whilst there are plenty of amazing clubs in San Antonio itself, if you are wanting to visit some of the bigger clubs across the island, you should hop on the ‘Discobus’.
+This is a specialized bus service with multiple routes, looping through all the biggest party towns and carrying revelers to the hottest clubs.

-San Antoni is not lacking for daytime entertainment either.
-The town is full of contemporary boutiques and souvenir stores, and the bars start opening by midmorning for brunch.
+San Antonio is not lacking for daytime entertainment either.
+The town is full of contemporary boutiques and souvenir stores, and the bars start opening by mid-morning for brunch.

 Slingshot is a small amusement park at the southern border of the town, offering exciting rides for kids or anyone who didn’t drink too much the night before.
-Tour companies line the harbour offering cruise tours and snorkelling excursions.
+Tour companies line the harbor offering cruise tours and snorkeling excursions.

-4. Sant Josep, a quiet place to stay in Ibiza
+4. Sant Josep, where to stay in Ibiza for quiet holiday

 If you want a quieter vacation with fewer rowdy clubbers, but retaining the convenience of the larger tourist spots, follow the San Antoni bay around to the coastal resorts of Sant Josep.